 Serverless Computing in AWS is an orchestration of different AWS products.
 Fundamentally, the serverless design comprises of uses that commonly rely upon Backend-as-a-Service (BaaS) and Function-as-a-Service (FaaS).
 Consolidating the capacities of these two models enables the cloud framework of the firm’s environment.
 While BaaS enables the engineers to focus on the customer activities without thinking about the backend assets, FaaS gives a confirmation layer through an API when the customers get to the database.
 AWS Lambda is reigning the world of cloud computing today and here is how it functions in relation to S3.

 The user transfers some data/ object to a bucket in S3, which has notification connected to it, for Lambda.

 The notification is sent to Lambda by S3.

-Execution job in Lambda can be characterized by utilizing IAM (Identity and Access Management) to authorise for the AWS assets to be utilised, for this model here it would be S3.
+Execution job in Lambda can be characterized by utilizing IAM (Identity and Access Management) to authorize for the AWS assets to be utilized, for this model here it would be S3.

 At last, it turns on the Lambda function which is functioning on that specific object in the S3 bucket.

 So who can work with Lambda?

 At present, AWS Lambda is supporting different languages such as Python, Java, C#, Go, and Node.js.
 This maximizes the runtime as Lambda allows much flexibility in requests.
 At the same time, the coder can figure out other things at the backend.
 The database is in the virtual world, making the execution capacity more efficient and risk-proof.
 The infrastructure is distributed dynamically to the allocated resources (the billing is done only for used resources).

 There are several services and products by AWS that work together to complete the process of serverless computing namely S3, EC2, Lambda, Beanstalk, IAM, API Gateway, SQS, SNS, Greengrass, Glacier, and many others with four major benefits: